openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * clarified how the Credential Issuer indicates that it requires proof of possession of the cryptographic key material in the Credential Request
    * added an option to use data integrity proofs as proof of possession of the cryptographic key material in the Credential Request
    * added privacy considerations
-   * clarifed that AS that only supports pre-auth grant can omit `response_types_supported` metadata
+   * clarified that AS that only supports pre-auth grant can omit `response_types_supported` metadata
    * added `background_image` credential issuer metadata
    * editorial clean-up (fix capitalization, etc.)